gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ### MSP430 (Texas Instruments)

+There is a not well maintained version of RTFM (Real-Time For the Masses, the old name for RTIC) available for the MSP430 MCUs at the GitHub repo [japaric/msp430-rtfm](https://github.com/japaric/msp430-rtfm).

 ### ESP32 (Espressif Systems)

 I'm not sure how I feel about their approach of forking the entire Rust repository ([esp-rs/rust](https://github.com/esp-rs/rust)) and adding in support for the Xtensa instruction set that way.
 Hopefully it will get upstreamed sometime in the future?